datacarpentry/shell-genomics/episodes/01-introduction.md

 First, we're going to download the data we will be working with.
 For this you'll need internet access, because you're going to get it off the web.

 We're going to be working with data on our remote server.

+You can log-in to the remote server using the information in the Etherpad.
+First open your shell (through the Terminal application) and then enter the text starting with `ssh` from the Etherpad.
+Each of you will have a different log-in.
+This will prevent us from accidentally changing each other's files as we work through the exercises.

+## Navigating your file system

 The part of the operating system responsible for managing files and directories is called the **file system**.